Frost and Protection for Sensitive Plants

 Before a frost

-- Identify cold spots in landscape by monitoring with thermometers.
+- Identify cold spots in your landscape by monitoring with thermometers.

 - Identify plants at risk: citrus, succulents, tender perennials, tropical and subtropical plants.